Two Chefs Brewing Funky Falcon

 Story & Design

-What began as homebrew quickly escalated: they quit their chef jobs in 2013, hired their first employee (Ralph) in 2014, and brewed the first batch of Funky Falcon in 2015 — it's been their golden goose ever since.
+Sanne and Martijn started brewing in 2012 to fill their fridges with beer they couldn't find elsewhere, quit their chef jobs in 2013, and brewed the first Funky Falcon in 2015 — it's been their golden goose ever since.

-Through crowdfunding campaigns (€300K in 2016, €1M in 2023), Two Chefs Brewing built their own brewery in Amsterdam and grew to almost 50 employees, staying fiercely independent and experimental.
+Through crowdfunding (€300K in 2016, €1M in 2023), Two Chefs Brewing built their Amsterdam brewery and grew to almost 50 employees, staying fiercely independent.

 Their philosophy?
-"Live a little" — not as dull as carpe diem, not as extreme as YOLO, just enough to spice things up and make life tastier.
+"Live a little" — not as dull as carpe diem, not as extreme as YOLO, just enough to make life tastier.

 Ingredients & Value

-This pale ale uses a clean five-ingredient approach with water, barley malt, oats for smoothness, plus funky hop varieties (Centennial and Chinook) that deliver those distinctive lemongrass and citrus notes — no gimmicks, just solid brewing.
+This pale ale uses a clean five-ingredient approach — water, barley malt, oats for smoothness, hops, and yeast — with funky hop varieties (Centennial and Chinook) that deliver those distinctive lemongrass and citrus notes.

-At just 14kcal and 2.3g sugar per 100ml, it's remarkably light on calories while the €2.91 per 330ml price point offers excellent value for Amsterdam's most popular craft non-alcoholic beer.
+At 26 kcal and 3.1g sugar per 100ml, it's light and sessionable.
+The €2.91 per can price point offers excellent value for Amsterdam's most popular craft non-alcoholic beer.

 Verdict & Opinion

-Here's the thing: most 0.2% beers apologize for existing.
-They overcompensate with sugar, bury the malt under fruit juice, or pretend to be something they're not.
+Most 0.2% beers apologize for existing.
+They overcompensate with sugar or bury the malt under fruit juice.
 Funky Falcon does the opposite — it leans into being a proper pale ale.
 The lemongrass gives it a distinctive funk that justifies the name, and the finish is clean enough that you immediately want another.
 "Crushable" isn't marketing speak; it's a warning.
-This beer disappears faster than you planned.